Duane Miller: College career

 For Miller's first 3 football seasons at Drake (1966–1968), he played defensive back and ran back punts and kickoffs.

 During his time at defensive back, he set the school record for interceptions and another record for interception return yardage—an average of 26 yards per interception return.

 In his senior season (1969), Miller switched from defensive back to wide receiver.
 He still holds the season record for receiving yards in a season - 1,393.
 Miller holds Drake records for the most punt return yards in a season (481 yards in 1969), and the most kickoff return yardage in a season (679 yards in 1969).

 Miller also holds the Drake record for the 2 longest punt returns, both in 1969: 91 yards against North Texas State and 86 yards against Western Illinois.

 In 1969, Drake's home game against Northern Iowa was designated as 'Duane Miller Day' and included a ceremony at halftime.
 In December 1969, Drake met Arkansas State in the Pecan Bowl.
 Although Drake lost 29- 21, Miller played an outstanding game, with 9 receptions for a total of 192 yards.
 That same year, he was selected as a college division All-American.

 Professional career

-Duane Miller was the 5th player selection of the New York Giants in the 1970 NFL Draft.
+Duane Miller was the 5th player selection of the New York Giants in the 1970 NFL draft.
 The team was coached by Alex Webster and quarterbacked by Fran Tarkenton.
 Miller played in all four preseason games and earned a spot on the regular season 53-man squad.
 As the season was about to begin Miller sustained a knee injury that ended his career.

-Post Football Career
+Post-football career

 Duane Miller graduated from Drake University with a degree in Business Administration in 1970.

 In 1972, he married his college sweetheart Donna (Hostetler) Miller.
 They have a son (Bret) and a daughter (Kyle).
 He also has three grandkids named Braylen, Olivia, and Dylan.

 Miller owns an insurance agency in Des Moines, Iowa.